MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

 Next, in your terminal, run:
 ```
-    python3 -m venv ~/madlib
+    python3 -m venv ~/madlib-venv
 ```

-This will create a virtual environment named madlib.
+This will create a virtual environment named madlib-venv.
 To activate this environment, run the following:
 ```
-    source ~/madlib/bin/activate
+    source ~/madlib-venv/bin/activate
 ```

 To make sure everything is correct, run: